modeh13/reactjs/c-1-react-17/README.md

 - props

   - It represents inputs like HTML attributes.
-  - It is inmutable.
+  - It is immutable.
   - It represents fixed values.

 - state
-  - It representst the internal state of a Component.
+  - It represents the internal state of a Component.
   - It is mutable, and its value can change.

 ### React DOM API